codjosoft/laravel-sanctum-rest-api/README.md

 ## About

-Simple rest API with laravel Sanctum.
+Simple rest API with laravel Sanctum. <br>
+1. Server-side API caching to ensure read responses are fast. <br>
+2. The codebase should is clean, maintainable and reusable. <br>
+3. The application API routes are intuitive and easy to navigate.<br>

 Request is made to this endpoint to <br>

 - get all the products
 - create new product